wilmosfang/biscuits/_posts/2020-01-20-sonarscanner-for-gradle.md

 (base) [vagrant@workspace demo]$ gradle sonarqube -Dsonar.host.url=http://10.0.0.13:8000/sonarqube  -Dsonar.verbose=true

 > Task :sonarqube
-SonarScanner will require Java 11 to run starting in SonarQube 8.x SCM provider autodetection failed.
+SCM provider autodetection failed.
 Please use "sonar.scm.provider" to define SCM of your project, or disable the SCM Sensor in the project settings.
 Classes not found during the analysis : [javax.annotation.meta.When]